Curated OER

 Trapping CO2

 Students investigate climate change and how the properties of carbon dioxide and methane play a part.
-For this climate lesson students use a chemical reaction to trap CO2 and methane.
+In this climate instructional activity students use a chemical reaction to trap CO2 and methane.